 Categories

-Certain constraints are not only specific to the vehicle but entail different entities such as orders or depots.
+Certain constraints and rules are not only specific to the vehicle but entail different entities such as orders or depots.
 These constraints are typically expressed based on categories, which are often functional properties of the vehicle itself.
 Examples of categories might be whether or not a vehicle can be cooled, the region it can be deployed or any other essential property associated with the vehicle.